CubeFlix/lily/PROTOCOL.md

 # Protocol
+Note that all strings with arbitrary length are encoded as a 32-bit unsigned int containing the length of the string, followed by the string itself.
+All numbers in Lily use little-endian.
+Arrays with arbitrary length will also encode the length of the array as 32-bit unsigned int, followed by the array data.
 ## Requests
 Lily requests contain three parts: authentication information, request information, and chunk data.
 Each request consists of the following fields: